On air and online: Wednesday, March 4 – Sunday, March 8

 A two-time winner of the Best Song award in the Nashville Scene year-end critics’ poll, he’s penned songs for Jimmy Buffett, Todd Snider, Jason & the Scorchers, David Olney, Dan Baird and others.

-Wommack’s previous release include, There I Said It! and its follow-up, Now What!
+Womack’s previous release include, There I Said It! and its follow-up, Now What!

-In 2021 he released, I Thought I Was Fine which critic Robert Christau hailed: “never has this Nashville lifer made more of his knack for words and the tunes to put them across … so funny and humane that you can’t help rooting for him.”
+In 2021 he released, I Thought I Was Fine which critic Robert Christgau hailed: “never has this Nashville lifer made more of his knack for words and the tunes to put them across … so funny and humane that you can’t help rooting for him.”

-Wommack lives in Nashville Tennessee.
+Womack lives in Nashville Tennessee.